cyberark/epv-api-scripts/Get Accounts/README.md

 ```

 ### Verify all accounts marked as CPMDisabled OR failed accounts
-This uses a "or" statement, not a "and" statement.
-Added to add backwards compatibility with older accounts.
+This uses an "or" statement, not an "and" statement.
+Added for backwards compatibility with older accounts.
 ```powershell
 Invoke-BulkAccountActions.ps1 -PVWAURL https://mydomain.com/PasswordVault -CPMDisabled -FailedOnly -AccountsAction "Verify"
 ```

-## Supported version
-CyberArk PAS version 10.4 and above